< Go to Backpacking Water Treatment

 The absence of moving or electronic parts means that it is less likely to break or malfunction.
 Be cautious of letting the filter itself freeze.
 This could potentially ruin the filter without the user realizing it.
 We protected against this by tucking the filter element in our sleeping bag on nights we were worried the temps would get below freezing.

-The maintenance on this system is very low and the Platypus filter does not need to be replaced all that often.
+The maintenance on this system is very low and the filter does not need to be replaced all that often.
 This painless process involves flipping the filter unit so that the direction of flow through it is reversed and letting at least ½ a liter of clean filtered water go through the other way.
 We discovered that when the filter is having a lot of use in a group setting, it is best to backflush a full four liters through the filter for maximum efficiency.
 You can just walk away and do something else while it is flushing, but don't forget to flip the filter back around when you're finished back flushing!
-This is nothing compared to scraping a ceramic filter or the complicated back-flush on the Lifestraw Mission.
+This is nothing compared to scraping a ceramic filter like the MSR Miniworks EX or the complicated back-flush on the Lifestraw Mission.

 Ease of Use